joshbegley/nyt-latest/README.md

 `A harrowing incident involving Clavicular, ambassador to the “looksmaxxing” community, was captured on the same platforms that made him a star.`\
 https://www.nytimes.com/2026/04/16/style/clavicular-overdose-braden-peters.html

-**Venezuelan Doctor in South Texas Is Released From Immigration Custody**\
+**Venezuelan Doctor in South Texas Expected to Be Released From Immigration Custody**\
-`Dr. Ezequiel Veliz, a family physician who worked in an area that has a doctor shortage, was detained for 10 days.
-Another Venezuelan doctor remains locked up.`\
+`Dr. Ezequiel Veliz, a family physician who worked in an area that has a doctor shortage, has been detained for 10 days.`\
 https://www.nytimes.com/2026/04/16/us/texas-detained-venezuelan-doctor-released.html

 **White House Declines to Offer Congress an Estimate of Iran War Cost**\